zakk4223/battle-garegga-patches/README.md

-# **Battle Garegga quality of life patches.**
+# **Battle Garegga Quality of Life Patches**

-Program rom patches for Battle Garegga that add some convenience and functionality:
+#### MAME
+Extract the MAME `bgaregga` rom set.
+Use your favorite IPS patch applier to patch `prg0.bin` and `prg1.bin` using the respective IPS files in this repo.
+MAME will complain about incorrect rom checksums.
+You can ignore this and/or may need to launch the game directly as an argument e.g.  `./mame bgaregga`

+#### MiSTer
+Use the `.mra` file included in the repo.

+### Features

+ - ROM RAM Check skipped.
- - Mahou guest characters unlocked.
+ - Mahou guest fighters unlocked.
+   -  Gain, Chitta, Miyamoto, Bornham.
+Normally unlocked using a code at the title screen.
- - ABC ship type selectable via start button
+ - ABC ship type selectable via Start button
  - Selectable autofire rate: Start+B raises autofire rate (8hz, 10hz, 12hz, 15hz, 20hz, 30hz).
-You cannot decrease the autofire rate.
+   - Autofire can still be set by tapping and holding and *can only be increased*, like in the original game.
  - No rank carry over between credits.
 Rank starts at power on default every credit.
  - Item drop order reset to initial value every credit
  - Item non collected counts reset to initial values every credit
- - Quick reset: start+ABC resets to the copyright screen
+ - Quick reset: Start+ABC resets to the copyright screen
  - Scoreboard display bug fixed.
 Top scores will show the proper letter instead of punctuation for 10M+
  - Autofire rate display.
 Bottom left and right display current autofire